 Masters level students

-As with students undertaking internships, masters level students are expected to stay for one term or less.
+As with students undertaking internships, masters level students are expected to stay for one term (up to 3 months) or less.

 Undergraduate level students